breakfixrepeat/haxtools/README.md

 To launch the haxtools container within a terminator shell.

 From there you can customise the shell environment to your liking.
 The containers `/root` directory is mounted to the `$HOME/.haxtools/home` directory on your host.

-Installation is straightforward and doesn't require any prior experience with docker (though this will help if you wish to further customise Haxtools or add your own custom commands).

 ## Customise